Academic Policies & Information

 - To allow the student the opportunity to provide a mailing address for their diploma that may be different from any other address that may be on file for the student (with graduation, many students move to new addresses).

-If all graduation requirements have been met, but the Intent to Graduate Form has not been submitted to the Registrar’s Office, the student’s degree will be conferred, but no diploma will be released until the form is received.
+If all graduation requirements have been met, but the Application for Degree Form has not been submitted to the Registrar’s Office, the student’s degree will be conferred, but no diploma will be released until the form is received.

 Waiving Degree Requirements